metal3d/docker-auto-dnsmasq/README.md

 listen-address=172.17.0.1
 ```

-**Of course, change it with your own `docker0` ip address.**
+**Of course, replace 172.17.0.1 by your own `docker0` ip address.**
 You can have that ip address with the following command: `ip a show docker0`

+Then, we need to tell Docker to use that interface as DNS server.
-Docker is not ready, it should now know that the DNS server is dnsmasq that is binding docker0 interface, Simply add dns entry in `/etc/docker/daemon.json` (create the file if it doesn't exist):
+Simply add dns entry in `/etc/docker/daemon.json` (create the file if it doesn't exist):

 ```json
 {